WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 - Why aren’t trampoline parks safe?
 The average trampoline park customer is unaware of the hidden dangers inherent in trampoline park design, operation, and features.
 These include:

 - Trampolines are supposed to be used as a single stand-alone unit where the jumper walks to (and from) the center, only jumps vertically, and can easily stop by bending their knees.
-Trampoline parks misuse trampolines by their design that allows jumpers to jump laterally from trampoline-to-trampoline, or from platforms onto trampolines leading to a loss of control and injuries from the side-ways or torsional pressures on bones and joints from a lateral jump landing.
+Trampoline parks misuse trampolines in their “trampoline court” design that allows jumpers to jump laterally from trampoline-to-trampoline, or from platforms onto trampolines leading to a loss of control and injuries from the side-ways or torsional pressures on bones and joints from a lateral jump landing.

 - The trampolines are interconnected, and jumpers are continually at risk from other jumpers who may jump on the same trampoline and cause a collision or “double jump” (where the recoil or snap back of the trampoline bed causes injuries to the smaller jumper); and energy transfers occur from jumpers on other trampolines in the “trampoline court” making the trampoline surfaces unpredictable.
 The trampoline-to-trampoline energy transfers in a “trampoline court” are higher at Sky Zone trampoline parks because they choose to use a chain-link system instead of metal frame structure to support the trampoline beds in a “trampoline court”.